jongacnik/kirby-wrappers/readme.md

 ## Configuration

-You can specify wrapper tags as strings or arrays with *tag* and *classname* keys.
-Arrays are useful when you want the tag and the associated classname to be different.
+You can specify wrapper tags as strings or arrays with *tag*, *classname*, and *element* keys.
+Arrays are useful when you want the tag and the associated classname to be different, or you want to use an element other than `div`.

 **config.php**